DMVis/DMVis/documentation/components/line.md

 - Type: `string`
 - Default: `#F44`

-Color of the line when this specific line is hovered.
+Color of the line when it is hovered.

 ## color